 - Stimulated and facilitated discussions among experts toward developing better policies for long-term services and supports, working-age persons with disabilities, and a more secure old age;

 - Encouraged the social insurance leaders of tomorrow by providing internships and scholarships, awards for dissertations and legal writing, and Summer Academies for students in Washington;

 - Released an important new public opinion survey finding strong support for Social Security across generations, income levels, and political affiliations; and

 - Launched an innovative public education campaign to help older workers understand the advantages of delaying Social Security when feasible.

-In order for the Academy to sustain and strengthen its role in advancing solutions to challenges facing the nation by increasing public understanding of how social insurance contributes to economic security, it must secure gifts and grants from NASI members, private foundations, institutions, and others.
+In order for the Academy to sustain and strengthen its role in advancing solutions to challenges facing the nation by increasing public understanding of how social insurance contributes to economic security, it must secure gifts and grants from Academy members, private foundations, institutions, and others.

 Financial support from members over and above their dues, donations from individuals, grants from foundations, and sponsorships Academy conferences and events enable the Academy to reach educators, policymakers, college students, young professionals, and the public with an array of initiatives.
 In the coming year, we will: